SwiftThemes/PageSpeed/readme.md

 #### Known issues
 1. Google font selection in customizer is not working in safari browser.

+#### FAQ
+**Is the Helium framework related to gantry.org?**
+Helium framework used in this theme is not related to gantry.org and we don't have any affiliation with them.

 ## Copyright and License

 The following resources are included within the theme package.

 * [scssphp](https://github.com/leafo/scssphp/) by Leaf Corcoran - Licensed under the [GPL VERSION 3](https://github.com/leafo/scssphp/blob/v0.0.12/LICENSE.md).
+* [TGM Plugin Activation](http://tgmpluginactivation.com) by Leaf Corcoran - Licensed under the [GPL-2.0 or Later](https://opensource.org/licenses/GPL-2.0).

 All other resources and theme elements are licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.